oren/oren.github.io/articles/rust/README.md

 # Build CLI using Rust
-Fast as C, reliable as Go.
-Great for CLI apps, Networking, and Embedded devices
+Rust is fast as C but also safer.
+It is great for CLI apps, networking, and embedded devices

 ## 1. Install
 ```